Source Free Unsupervised Graph Domain Adaptation: Experiments

+To demonstrate the efficacy and the model agnostic property of our proposed algorithm: \model{}, we evaluate \model{} with different representative GNN models.
+Specifically, we combine \model{} with GCN, GraphSAGE and GAT, named GCN-\model{}, SAGE-\model{}, and GAT-\model{}, respectively.
+The results are shown in Tab.~\ref{tab:result_agnostic}.
 One observation is that \model{} can bring consistent improvement on different GNN models, which verifies that \model{} is model-agnostic.
-Meanwhile, the poor performance of GAT and GraphSAGE on some tasks (e.g., that in ACM-D $\to$ ACM-S) with the careful hyperparameter grid search, indicates the potential overfitting problem of these models.
-Nonetheless, on the poor performance like GraphSAGE on the ACM-D $\to$ ACM-S task, the original performance is merely 0.407 while performance with \model{} is 0.734, almost the same with the best result: 0.736.
+Meanwhile, the poor performance of GAT and GraphSAGE on some tasks (e.g., that in ACM-D $\to$ ACM-S) with the careful hyperparameter grid search, indicates the potential overfitting problem of these expressive models.
+Nonetheless, on the poor performance like GraphSAGE on the ACM-D $\to$ ACM-S task, the original Macro-F1 performance is merely 0.407 while performance with \model{} is 0.734, almost the same with the best result: 0.736.
 It indicates that \model{} can help to achieve a comparable good performance regardless of the poor origin GNN model.